trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

     }
     ```

+    We'll also need to add a line of code to let Atlantis role control terraform.
+In `legendary-waddle` this is done per account by adding a single line of code to the [`role_arn` value to the s3 backend](https://github.com/trussworks/legendary-waddle/blob/master/trussworks-misty/atlantis-global/terraform.tf#L10), and an [`assume_role` object to the account provider](https://github.com/trussworks/legendary-waddle/blob/d896c9efb00bf2fb6ca0bf883747852d1851840b/trussworks-misty/admin-global/providers.tf#L3-L5).
+We may want to begin by leaving this code commented out.
+See the [IAM troubleshooting section](#general-iam-role-assumptions-troubleshooting) for caveats regarding role assumption.

-1. Create the ECS policy for the Auto-Created Role
+2. Create the ECS policy for the Auto-Created Role

 The Atlantis module creates the ECS task automatically (using your name variable and called `<NAME>-ecs_task_execution`) by passing in the [`terraform-aws-ecs`](https://registry.terraform.io/modules/terraform-aws-modules/ecs/aws/latest) module as a submodule, which in turn uses the [aws_iam_instance_profile](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_instance_profile) resource to create the IAM role for the task.
 As you can see, we're now a few layers deep, which makes any variance in the expected chain of events a bit tricky to troubleshoot.